b2b/Graphical_Datasheets-bkb/README.md

-# Graphical_Datasheets-bkb
-Graphical Datasheets &amp; PINMAPS for MCU documentations
+# Graphical Datasheets

-2017 modified version of Sparkfun Graphical Datasheets

- added groups of shapes

- added groups of text

- added group of row Header
+2017 modified version of Sparkfun Graphical Datasheets added groups of shapes added groups of text added group of row Header

 Code, final versions, and information on the Sparkfun Graphical Datasheets